 SuDS can support biodiversity, cool the air in summer heatwaves, and are visually attractive.
 Eventually, SuDS release their water into rivers, lakes, or the surface water drainage network.

 A SuDS Working Group was established within in the Council, a key output of which has been the development of the Sustainable Drainage Explanatory Design and Evaluation Guide.
-The guide supports the Council’s forthcoming County Development Plan 2022-2028 to ensure SuDS are incorporated into future development in the County.
+The guide supports the Council’s County Development Plan 2022-2028 to ensure SuDS are incorporated into future development in the County.

 We are delivering SuDS demonstration sites in parks and new developments: